q2a-projects/q2a-twitter/README.rst

 ==============================
-Twitter Widget Plugin
+Q2A Twitter Widget Plugin
 ==============================
 -----------
 Description
 -----------
-Twitter Widget Plugin for **Question2Answer**.
+this plugin can show any users recent tweets as a widget in your Question2Answer website.

 --------
 Features
 --------
 - add anywhere in your layout
 - set your ID, number of recent tweets, and ... in plugin option page
+- now it's using Twitter API version 1.1

 ------------
 Installation